 Make the Cake

 - In a medium bowl, toss the blueberries with 2 teaspoons of flour.
-Then gently stir into the cake batter using a large wooden spoon or rubber spatula.
+Gently fold the berries into the cake batter using a large wooden spoon or rubber spatula.

 Make the Glaze and Serve

 - In a small bowl, whisk together the powdered sugar and milk.
 Add a little extra milk or powdered sugar as needed.